Anti-Inflammatory Diet Plan →

 3. Place sweet potatoes on prepared sheet and bake for 45-50 minutes, or until tender.
 Set aside and allow potatoes to cool for 10 minutes before slicing them in half from end to end.

-4. While potatoes are cooking, make your chili
+4. While potatoes are cooking, make the chili

 MAKE THE CHILI